19 Must-Follow Mental Health Influencers on Instagram!

 That promise to inspire, motivate, and educate

-- Content quality: We’re after visually appealing graphics and video content.
+- Content quality: visually appealing graphics and video content

-- Credibility: In the accounts related to specific mental health conditions, the content is produced by experts in their field.
-We looked for both credentials and their authority in the mental health space.
+- Credibility: content produced by experts in the field, as determined by both credentials and authority in the mental health space

 @psych_today